 The loss of a loved one is such a sad and life-changing experience, and nothing can bring them back.
 They live on in our memories and hearts, and planting rainforest trees in memoriam is one way to create a lasting tribute to the people that touch and touched our lives, and many species we plant will literally live for hundreds of years.
-For any plantings over 100 trees, we will place a small plaque on site, provide you with photos and GPS location, and guide you to the site if you visit.
+For all plantings, we will provide a personalised certificate, place a small marker on site, provide you with photos and GPS location, and guide you to the site if you visit.
 Of course, you can also provide your own plaque (size limitations apply) and we can accommodate you to plant trees with us on site if desired. $10.00 per tree covers all costs.

 To discuss planting trees as a memorial, please contact us here